 Opens again on ${formattedHours.nextOpening.opensAtString}

-Church dedicated to Saint Charles Borromeo, Archbishop of Milan, who visited the Mesolcina in 1583 and left an indelible mark on the intellectual and cultural history of the region.
+Church dedicated to San Carlo Borromeo, archbishop of Milan who visited the Mesolcina in 1583, leaving an indelible mark on the spiritual and cultural history of the region.

 Now open bis ${formattedHours.closesAtString}